hack3rs.ca network-security

 when-this-tool-is-a-good-fit

-• +DNS and HTTP telemetry for threat hunting and anomaly review.
+• +DNS and HTTP metadata analysis for threat hunting without requiring full packet payloads.

 when-to-use-another-tool-or-source